youyanggu/covid19_projections/index.md

 For regular updates and insights, follow us on Twitter:<br>
 <a href="https://twitter.com/youyanggu" class="twitter-follow-button" data-show-count="false">@youyanggu</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+* **October 5 - FINAL UPDATE:** We have released our final update.
+For the US, we are projecting 230,600 (221-245k) deaths by November 1.
+See Sep 28 announcement below to read more about this decision.
+Thank you for visiting!
 * **September 28 - MAJOR ANNOUNCEMENT:** We will no longer be extending our projections past November 1.
 Our last forecast update will be on Monday, October 5.
 [Read Youyang Gu's blog post](https://youyanggu.com/blog/six-months-later).
 Thank you for your support over the past six months.
 * **September 30:** [Weekly Update on Twitter](https://twitter.com/youyanggu/status/1311384211983675397).
 * *September 29:* View our [updated historical performance](/about/#historical-performance).